Managing Director and Chief Executive Officer (CEO)

 Kevin Kenrick was appointed as an independent non-executive director of BNZ in July 2016.

 Kevin is currently CEO of TVNZ and has led the state broadcaster through a significant period of digital evolution, managing its transition from a free-to-air offering, to its highly successful, multi-platform offering including TVNZ OnDemand.
+He held the role of CEO of House of Travel from 2008 to 2011 and prior to that was Chief Operating Officer of Telecom NZ.

-Kevin held the role of CEO of House of Travel from 2008 to 2011.
-He is a Director of Freeview Television Limited, NZOOM Limited, TVNZ International Limited and TVNZ Investments Limited, and is Chair of the Good George Brewing Advisory Board.
+Kevin is currently a director of Freeview Television Limited, NZOOM Limited, TVNZ International Limited and TVNZ Investments Limited, and is Chair of the Good George Brewing Advisory Board.

 Louis has had significant experience in consulting, private equity, and financial services.
-Louis has also held Managing Director roles in retail banking at ANZ, and General Manager roles at Westpac and Advance Bank in retail and commercial banking.
+Louis has also held managing director roles in retail banking at ANZ, and general manager roles at Westpac and Advance Bank in retail and commercial banking.

 Prior to financial services, Louis was with McKinsey & Company, where he specialised in strategic evaluations and takeovers, and was an economist with the Australian Government Department of Prime Minister and Cabinet in Canberra, providing advice on economic issues and policy.